 Speedrunning a game?
 How quaint.
 Now watch this guy beat not one, but three classic Nintendo 64 games in under an hour.
 No, I don't mean his time for each game was 60 minutes apiece (although that would still be pretty impressive); this crazy guy beat all of them at the same time.

 Last weekend saw big premieres and news at New York Comic-Con, and we've rounded up the top five headlines in the world of animation, including clips of upcoming movies & shows from Marvel, Adult Swim, Cartoon Network, and Disney.
 Have a look!

-Howdy music hooligans!
-You like new stuff?
-Great - cuz ya stumbled into the right stumble spot - New Music Monday, the most "why I oughta" column at 8CN.
-Each week record labels and dude's living in their parents' basement release all sorts of new music sorts of stuffs, and this is where it all comes to be judged.
+Happy Monday music lovers!
+Like new stuff?
+Great - you've come to the right place.
+Each week all sorts of audio goodies are released by labels to the masses and this is where it all comes to be judged.
 I'll tell ya what's good, what's bad, and what's a waste of your time.
 Thanks for stopping by!

 Comixology keeps a small collection of comics for free!
 Did you know this?
 Perhaps you did.
 Sensibly most of them are #1 issues, just in case you were looking for another series to sink your teeth, and money, into.
 Maybe you don't have time to go reading all 56 free comics, so I did that for you (aren't I kind?) and found 9 selections that aren't just enjoyable on their own, but should lead you into wallet slimming obsessions.
 Enjoy!